Skip to content

 lock acquire

-Side effects: creates the remote lock directory with metadata and appends an audit entry.
-While held, deploys and other lock acquisitions fail.
+Manually acquires the remote deploy lock.
+While held, deploys and other acquisitions fail.

 bash